mdspro15/philo/README.md

 + Each philosopher eats, sleeps, and thinks.
 + If a philosopher hasn't eaten in a certain timeframe, he will die.
 + Philosphers cannot communicate with each other.

+We must keep all philosophers alive, avoid starvation and deadlock.<br>